polterguy/phosphorusfive/plugins/p5.lambda/README.md

     src
 ```

+Notice in the above code, that regardless of that there actually doesn't exist a *[chokes]* Active Event in your vocabulary, it will still try
+to raise this as an Active Event, and since it is not in the whitelist, it will literally choke.

 ## "Keywords" in p5.lambda

-p5.lambda contains several "keywords", which aren't really keywords, as previously explained, but in fact
+p5.lambda contains several "keywords", which aren't really keywords as previously explained, but in fact
 Active Events, creating an extremely extendible environment for your programming needs.
 But the core
 "keywords", that should exist in a default installation of Phosphorus Five are as following.